 Under the FWHFA, employees are entitled to accrue a minimum of one hour of earned paid sick time for every 30 hours worked.
 Currently, SEAGO's policy manual precludes part-time employees scheduled for less than 20 hours per week, and temporary employees from accruing sick leave.
 As a result, staff recommended that the SEAGO Policy Manual be amended to bring it into alignment with the FWHFA.

 This requires updating Sections 4.1 and 6.5 of the SEAGO Policy Manual.
 Mr. Heiss presented the proposed Policy Manual changes and responded to questions.

-Mr. McLachlan made a motion to recommend approval of the proposed updates to the SEAGO Poliy Manual to the Executive Board.
+Mayor Rivera made a motion to approve the proposed FWHFA updates to the SEAGO Policy Manual.